 Below are some of the features you should know

 - Risks: Risks could be in the form of capital loss, interest loss, return variability and delay in capital repayment.
 The lower the creditworthiness of a borrower, the higher the risk.
 Risks also vary with the nature of the investment.
-Investing in government securities, and bank deposits are less risky than some other types of investments.
+Investing in government securities, and bank deposits are less risky than some other types.

 - Returns: The initial expectation of investment is that it will derive returns and the returns from an investment depend on factors such as nature of investment, maturity period and the market conditions.